cesario913/White-Boards-Photos/README.md

 1. Print every STL in PLA or PETG 20 % fill

-2. Install esp32 cam server example onto the esp32
+2. Install esp32 cam server example onto the esp32   (see "here are some videos to help" first video )

 3. Apply the double sided tape to the backside of "fixation mur" and fix it to the wall in the correct orientation, close to the whiteboard and in the middle.